Interventions for enhancing medication adherence

 How to Cite

-People who are prescribed self-administered medications typically take less than half the prescribed doses.
-Efforts to assist patients with adherence to medications might improve the benefits of prescribed medications, but also might increase their adverse effects.
+People who are prescribed self administered medications typically take only about half their prescribed doses.
+Efforts to assist patients with adherence to medications might improve the benefits of prescribed medications.

-We updated searches of The Cochrane Library, MEDLINE, CINAHL, EMBASE, International Pharmaceutical Abstracts (IPA), PsycINFO (all via OVID) and Sociological Abstracts (via CSA) in January 2007 with no language restriction.
-We also reviewed bibliographies in articles on patient adherence and articles in our personal collections, and contacted authors of relevant original and review articles.
+We updated searches of The Cochrane Library, including CENTRAL (via http://onlinelibrary.wiley.com/cochranelibrary/search/), MEDLINE, EMBASE, PsycINFO (all via Ovid), CINAHL (via EBSCO), and Sociological Abstracts (via ProQuest) on 11 January 2013 with no language restriction.
+We also reviewed bibliographies in articles on patient adherence, and contacted authors of relevant original and review articles.

-Articles were selected if they reported an unconfounded RCT of an intervention to improve adherence with prescribed medications, measuring both medication adherence and treatment outcome, with at least 80% follow-up of each group studied and, for long-term treatments, at least six months follow-up for studies with positive initial findings.
+We included unconfounded RCTs of interventions to improve adherence with prescribed medications, measuring both medication adherence and clinical outcome, with at least 80% follow-up of each group studied and, for long-term treatments, at least six months follow-up for studies with positive findings at earlier time points.

 Data collection and analysis